USGS Groundwater Information

 The USGS also has developed several programs that can be used to assist with MODFLOW simulations.
 These include programs for model calibration and sensitivity analysis (such as the parameter estimation PEST++ and UCODE_2005 programs), several graphical user interfaces, and pre- and post-processors to facilitate input-file preparation and presentation of simulation results, a particle-tracking post-processing package that computes three-dimensional flow paths throughout a simulation domain (MODPATH), and a program for computing detailed subregional water budgets (ZONEBUDGET).
 All of these programs can be accessed from the MODFLOW and Related Programs website.

 Online MODFLOW Guide

 Most MODFLOW versions are periodically updated.
 Some of these updates include changes to the format of the input and output files.
 These changes are described with release notes that are distributed with each program.
 The USGS also provides online guides for several MODFLOW versions.
 These online guides contain up-to-date input instructions and other helpful information.
 The MODFLOW-2005 guide can be found online.
 An online guide is not presently available for MODFLOW 6; an up-to-date guide is included in the MODFLOW 6 distribution.

 Where to go from here

-Successful use of MODFLOW typically requires a college-level class or professional training on groundwater modeling.
+Successful use of MODFLOW typically requires a college-level modeling course or professional training on groundwater modeling.
 In some situations, the USGS can provide training to governmental agencies with a cooperative agreement with the USGS; agencies can contact their cooperating USGS office for additional information.
 MODFLOW courses are also offered by several private companies.
 Those with groundwater modeling experience can download MODFLOW.
 For instructions on MODFLOW installation, please refer to the online help guide.

 Get the Latest Releases